harveydevereux/harveydevereux/README.md

 ### Hi, I'm Harvey

+I did a PhD student, then a Post-doc.
+I like to build neat applications and automations.

-I work on various projects in the computational materials science ecosystem, and a variety of hobby automation projects.
+I work on various projects in the computational materials science ecosystem, and loads of small and large hobby automation projects.

 [I am also on Gitlab](https://gitlab.com/apw951)

-<details><summary>Some fun things you might like</summary>
+Some fun things you might like
 <ul>
+<li><a href="https://devereux.io/particles">Particles - an interactive particles simulation for Android, on Google Play</a></li>
 <li><a href="https://gitlab.com/apw951/fortran-conway-opengl">Game of Life in Fortran with OpenGL</a> and a <a href="https://github.com/harveydevereux/FortranOpenGL">Skeleton for OpenGL in Fortran</a></li>
 <li><a href="https://github.com/harveydevereux/feed-rs">feed-rs - get Discord notifications of some nice news sources</a></li>
 <li><a href="https://github.com/harveydevereux/smetrics-rs">smetrics-rs - simple analytics for Bluesky and Tumblr</a></li>